bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 3. Click the name of the new package to select it, and specify the name you want to use by typing over the temporary name.

 ::: info
-A package package must contain at least one business object.
-A new package comes automatically with a first business object, and deleting the last business object of a package delete the package.
+A package must contain at least one business object.
+A new package comes automatically with a first business object, and deleting the last business object of a package deletes the package.
 :::

 To add an object into a package: